Moo-Ack-Productions/MCprep/README.md

 - **Step 1:** Select all materials you wish to swap texture packs for
 - **Step 2:** Prep materials on these objects if you haven't already (prepping a second time will do no harm); not doing this could have mixed results.
 - **Step 3:** Press on the swap texture pack button in the 3D view > MCprep tab > World Imports panel
 - **Step 4:** In this popup, the folder will default to the MCprep resource pack (ie default Vanilla Minecraft); navigate to an *extracted* zip folder of a valid resource pack.
-You can select any sub-folder, but to be safe, select the folder at the same level that has the "pack.png" and "assets" sub-folder.
+You can select any sub-folder, but to be safe, select the folder level such that the  the "pack.png" and "assets" sub-folder are visible as rows.
 - **Step 5:** Decide if you want to enable/disable pulling in extra passes (e.g. normal and specular, if they exist) and whether to animate textures upon swapping.
 Both of these tickboxes, on by default, are in the left-hand sidebar.